tamcy/DataExporterBundle/README.md

 $exporter->setDataSet($getDataSetIterator());
 ```

 That's it.
-Of course this only works for PHP >= 5.5.
-Before PHP 5.5 you need to roll your own iterator wrapper class.
+For PHP < 5.5 you will need to roll your own iterator wrapper class.